 Investment in biopharmaceutical and agricultural biotechnology product development is a highly speculative endeavor.
 It entails substantial upfront capital expenditures, and there is significant risk that any product candidate will fail to demonstrate adequate efficacy or an acceptable safety profile, obtain any required regulatory approvals or become commercially viable.
 Our genome editing platform and the technologies we are using are new and unproven.
-We have initiated a Phase 1/2a clinical trial in patients with relapsed or refractory (R/R) non-Hodgkin lymphoma (NHL), or R/R B-cell acute lymphoblastic leukemia (B-ALL), but we have not commenced field trials for any of our product candidates from our food platform.
+We have initiated a Phase 1/2a clinical trial in patients with relapsed or refractory, or R/R, non-Hodgkin lymphoma or NHL, and R/R B-cell acute lymphoblastic leukemia, or B-ALL, as well as a Phase 1/2a clinical trial in patients with NHL, chronic lymphocytic leukemia, or CLL, and small lymphocytic lymphoma, or SLL, but we have not commenced field trials for any of our product candidates from our food platform.
 We have not yet demonstrated an ability to successfully complete any clinical or field trials, obtain any required marketing approvals, manufacture products, conduct sales, marketing and distribution activities, or arrange for a third party to do any of the foregoing on our behalf.
 Consequently, any predictions made about our future success or viability may not be as accurate as they could be if we had a history of successfully developing and commercializing products.